radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 ├─ [INFO ] [User SBT]: Number of times liquidated: 0 └─ [INFO ] [User SBT]: Number of loans paid off: 0
 ```
-This is all very similar to Bob, but a 2x position.
+This is all very similar to Sally, but a 2x position.

 ### Example 4: Leverage 3x